cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 Flaithbertach and is the child of someone called Crunmael.
-While automated generation of this entry can help (as discussed in [Human Curation and Digital Datasets: A Problem in Multiple Parts]({{site.baseurl}}/2020/06/07/Human-Curation-and-Digital-Datasets.html)) but this still requires human intervention and thus the possibility of error.
+While automated generation of this entry can help (as discussed in [Human Curation and Digital Datasets: A Problem in Multiple Parts]({{site.baseurl}}/2020/06/07/Human-Curation-and-Digital-Datasets.html)), this still requires human intervention and thus the possibility of error.
 If an error is introduced of the form:

 ```